andylow9712/Plant-Backend/README.md

-# Disease-Classification
+# Tomato Disease-Classification
-## Model Download
-You can download [Tomato Model](https://drive.google.com/file/d/1lYQN82NaJ-6HtoHMBN355ounVSNy6P8Y/view?usp=sharing) and [Strawberry Model](https://drive.google.com/file/d/11n8HAplgoiIcz3iFGIc8VmPAxkl7OsJZ/view?usp=sharing) here.

 ## Overview
-There are 2 scripts is written to perform classification on tomato and strawberry disease.
+There are 2 scripts is written to perform classification on tomato disease.

 ### Tomato Disease:
 - Bacterial Spot
 - Early Blight